 The Number a Striker Wears on their Jersey

-In almost every game of soccer, you will have noticed that each player displays a number on the back of their jersey.
+In almost every soccer game, you will have noticed that each player displays a number on the back of their jersey.

-Although numbers can be interchangeable and there’s no requirement on a soccer player to wear any one specific number, a striker in soccer usually wears the number 9 on their jersey.
-This is because, traditionally in soccer, each number indicates the position a player is playing on the field and the number 9 indicates the player is playing as the striker.
+Although numbers can be interchangeable and there’s no requirement for a soccer player to wear any one specific number, a striker in soccer usually wears the number 9 on their jersey.
+This is because, traditionally, in soccer, each number indicates the position a player is playing on the field, and the number 9 indicates the player is playing as the striker.

-However, it modern-day soccer a player is given a number at the beginning of the soccer season and they continue wearing that same number for every game of the season no matter what position they are playing in.
-(Find out how many games are in a soccer season by clicking here to go to my article where I clearly show the numbers for each league.)
+However, in modern-day soccer, a player is given a number at the beginning of the soccer season, and they continue wearing that same number for every game of the season no matter what position they are playing in.
+(Check out my article how many games are in a soccer season where I clearly show the numbers for each league.)

-To find more out about soccer position numbers check out to my article Soccer Positions, where you will find a complete explanation of what the soccer numbers are and why they are used.
+To find out more about soccer position numbers, check out my article, Soccer Positions, where you will find a complete explanation of what soccer numbers are and why they are used.

 The Role of a Striker